 Soc 315.
 Political Sociology.
 An examination of the sociology of power and community at the national and international levels.
 Identical with PIS 315.
 Offered alternate Fall terms.
-Prerequisites: a 100-level Political Science course except PIS 160 or a gateway sociology course.
+Prerequisites: a 100-level Political Science course (except PIS 160) or Soc 164.

 Soc 318.
 Race and Ethnic Relations.
 Historical and global perspectives on racial and ethnic group contacts and conflicts; social psychology of prejudice and discrimination; mechanisms of institutional discrimination; minority group strategies for change.
-Prerequisite: Either a gateway course or Anth 162.
+Prerequisite: Either Soc 164 or Anth 162.

 Soc 319.
 Urban Sociology.
 A study of the origin and development of cities throughout the world.
 Offered alternate years.
-Prerequisite: a gateway course.
+Prerequisite: Soc 164.

 Soc 320.
 Research Methods and Statistics.
 Methods of collecting and analyzing social research data.
 Emphasis on student research participation.
-Prerequisites: a gateway course and Mat 217.
+Prerequisite: Soc 164.